A Unified Framework for Generalizing the Gromov-Hausdorff Metric

 where $\tau'$ is as above and $d^c_{\tau'}$ is defined in~\eqref{eq:ghfunctor} (formulas like this are common in various settings in the literature).
 For the integral to be well defined, one may assume that the curve $r\mapsto \pcball{\mathcal X}{r}$ is c\`adl\`ag (which is the case in the above examples and most of the generalizations of the Gromov-Hausdorff metric).
-If so, it is easy to show that~\eqref{eq:variantMetric} gives a pseudo-metric on $\mathcal C'$.
-In addition, if the truncation is a functor (discussed in the next subsection), one can prove that~\eqref{eq:variantMetric} is indeed a metric similarly to~\cite{Kh19ghp} (by using the version of K\"onig's infinity lemma in Lemma~\Iref{lem:infinity} of~\cite{Kh19ghp}).
+If so, it is easy to show that~\eqref{eq:variantMetric} gives a pseudo-metric on $\mathcal C'$. \mar{Later: Give better motivations for the metric.} In addition, if the truncation is a functor (discussed in the next subsection), one can prove that~\eqref{eq:variantMetric} is indeed a metric similarly to~\cite{Kh19ghp} (by using the version of K\"onig's infinity lemma in Lemma~\Iref{lem:infinity} of~\cite{Kh19ghp}).
 However, to study further properties like completeness and separability, it seems that more assumptions are needed on $\tau$.
 So, we prefer to define a metric by the method of~\cite{Kh19ghp} instead of~\eqref{eq:variantMetric}.
-Under some conditions stated in Remark~\ref{rem:topology} below, these metrics generate the same topology.

-In addition, assuming the c\`adl\`ag property mentioned above, one can use the Skorokhod metric~(see e.g., \cite{bookBi99}) to define a metric on $\mathcal C'$.
+Under some conditions stated in Remark~\ref{rem:topology} below, these metrics generate the same topology. \del{ In addition, assuming the c\`adl\`ag property mentioned above, one can use the Skorokhod metric~(see e.g., \cite{bookBi99}) to define a metric on $\mathcal D$.
 However, this metric generates a different topology than~\eqref{eq:variantMetric} and the metric of the next subsection (but might generate the same Borel sigma-field).
-See~\cite{Kh19ghp} for more discussion in the case of the Gromov-Hausdorff-Prokhorov metric. \end{remark}
+See~\cite{Kh19ghp} for more discussion in the case of the Gromov-Hausdorff-Prokhorov metric. } \end{remark} }

-\subsection{The Space $\mathcal C'$}
+\subsection{The Space $\mathcal D$}

-Now, the precise definitions regarding the space $\mathcal C'$ are presented.
-The metric on $\mathcal C'$ will be provided in the next subsection.